Menu

 • Respiratory cancers

-Generally speaking, these cancers are often related to toxic burn pit exposure.
-Gulf War-era veterans and post-9/11 veterans who inhaled smoke from burn pits while on active duty may qualify for VA disability compensation.
+These cancers are often related to toxic burn pit exposure.
+Gulf War-era and post-9/11 veterans exposed to burn pit smoke may qualify for VA disability compensation.